Staff Employment UPPS No. 04.04.03

 2) requiring the applicant to provide copies of transcripts and professional certifications or affiliations as required.

 e.
-Within five days of making a selection decision, the hiring manager must submit to the chief diversity officer and director, Equity and Access via the department head the completed electronic applicant log.
+Within five days of making a selection decision, the hiring manager must submit to the chief diversity officer and director, Office of Equity and Access, via the department head, the completed electronic applicant log.

-2) The chief diversity officer and director, Equity and Access will review the electronic applicant log, hiring matrix, and applicant verification documentation and return disapproved electronic logs to the hiring manager for correction or forward the approved electronic log via the university’s electronic application system to Human Resources.
+2) The chief diversity officer and director, Office of Equity and Access, will review the electronic applicant log, hiring matrix, and applicant verification documentation and return disapproved electronic logs to the hiring manager for correction or forward the approved electronic log via the university’s electronic application system to Human Resources.

-a) Chief diversity officer and director, Equity and Access approval of the electronic applicant log, hiring matrix and applicant verification documentation.
+a) chief diversity officer and director, Office of Equity and Access, approval of the electronic applicant log, hiring matrix, and applicant verification documentation;

-b) Completion of a criminal history background check.
+b) completion of a criminal history background check; and

 09.02 Hiring Rates